zakharovvladimir/Charity-Fund-Google-Spreadsheet-Report/README.md

 ### Description

-The Foundation collects donations for various targeted projects: for medical care, for setting up a cat colony in the basement, for food for abandoned cats - for any purpose related to the support of the feline population. + Opportunity to create reports to Google Spreadsheets.
+The Foundation collects donations for various targeted projects: for medical care, for setting up pets colony in the basement, for food for abandoned pets - for any purpose related to the support of the feline population. + Opportunity to create reports to Google Spreadsheets.

 ### Techs